sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/18_Redux/242_React_Toolkit_working.md

 2. When accessing store data using `useSelector`, the key of the callback param must match the slice reducer name.
 If there's only one reducer passed directly to `configureStore`, the data is directly accessible.
 See [code](https://github.com/exemplar-codes/react-redux-demo/commit/d5ca4e7de8525e6a536506f6ff5f29e61acefc2e#diff-5541be143e3e2a0dcdfefeb9ca7c2ac4cb3eb7965e000bd10669f31f125755cf).
 3. All data passed to the action creator during dispatch is made available as `payload` in attribute of the action in the slice reducer.
 4. Every attribute `reducer` is singular at all places except during slice creation, where it's plural.
+5. Store drilling w.r.t slice reducer name is there only when consuming store data, not in the slice's `reducers`.

 See [code](https://github.com/exemplar-codes/react-redux-demo/commit/1546db08861125733265e11773d1909acf3fc30c) for this whole page.

+### Questions
+1. Can a reducer in a slice access values from another slice?
+No, each reducer can access only slice in it's data.
+If two slices wish to use each other's data, they should be combined into a single slice OR one can do some acrobatics to get reducers to share data.
+2. Can two slices have data with the same name?
+Yes, there's no scope of collision as reducers are confined to their own slices.
+This may cause confusion amongst developers of the project, though.
+See [code](https://github.com/exemplar-codes/react-redux-demo/commit/8d2ef9f3838979384acec94cb51cf64bfcaff0ca).